slak44/chrome-new-tab/README.md

 ChromeNewTab
 ============

 A chrome extension that replaces the new tab.
+## Plugins
+Plugins are `eval`'d both in the options page, and in the main page.
+Use the `identity` variable to detect where it is executed, and run code based on that.
+To execute code after the DOM has been changed, add functions to the `settingsConfig` array, whose contents are executed after `manipulateDOM`.
 ## Riot API
 This API is used in the [/plugins/lol.js](https://github.com/slak44/ChromeNewTab/blob/master/plugins/lol.js) file.
 ### Statement